 This is a translucent ink that is ideally used on metal, resin, paper, glass, fabric, etc. It works very well on non-porous (thick and compact) surfaces, but you can use it on other surfaces.
 It is alcohol-based, so it dries quickly and reacts well with alcohol-based solutions.

-Acrylic ink is a lightfast, water-based, and water-resistant medium.
+Acrylic ink is a lightfast and water-resistant medium.
+It is a water-based ink.
 It comes in different colors and shades - iridescent, metallic, and fluorescent.
 Acrylic inks are runny and can be found in opaque, semi-opaque, and transparent formulas, very different from acrylic paint, which is opaque (non-transparent) and gooey.
 This is a very artist-friendly; it doesn’t smudge, bleed, or fade, and it dries quickly.
 It is usually used with a pouring medium, a substance with which the inks will be mixed so they can be poured onto a surface.

 Different Types of Paper Craft Using Inks